• Airbag warning light illuminated

 • Do not ignore the airbag warning light.

-Driving with a malfunctioning airbag system can be dangerous and may not comply with safety regulations.
+Driving with a malfunctioning airbag system can be dangerous and may violate vehicle safety regulations.

 • Airbag system self-check